BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Technical Annexes.pdf.md

 1.3.6. where non-compliance with the undertaking’s Minimum Capital Requirement has not been subsequently resolved: the amount of the non-compliance at the reporting date;
 --- Page 2 ---
 1.3.7. regarding any significant non-compliance with the undertaking’s Solvency

-Capital Requirement during the reporting period: the period and maximum amount of each significant non-compliance and, in addition to the explanation of its origin and consequences as well as any remedial measures taken, as provided for under Article 51(1)(e)(v) of Directive 2009/138/EC and an explanation of the effects of such remedial
+Capital Requirement during the reporting period: the period and maximum amount of each significant non-compliance and, in addition to the explanation of its origin and consequences as well as any remedial measures taken, as provided for under Article 51(1)(e)(v) of Directive/EC and an explanation of the effects of such remedial

 measures;